CURRICULUM AND INSTRUCTION

 - Sexting: A Brief Guide for Educators and Parents: A brief overview from the Cyberbullying Research Center.

 The district professional development program is on-going and designed to meet the needs of all staff members.
-Teachers and paraprofessionals are provided inservice in August and October in the areas of reading, writing, mathematics, science and technology.
+Teachers and paraprofessionals are provided inservice in August and October/November in the areas of reading, writing, mathematics, science and technology.
 During the school year, training is offered on a variety of topics that are designed to develop specific instructional skills or instructional practices.
-Teachers work together in Professional Learning Communities (PLCs) to look at student data and make appropriate instructional adjustments as well as plan together to provide a variety of instructional supports in English Language Development (ELD) and Response to Intervention (RTI).
+Teachers work together in Professional Learning Communities (PLCs) to review student data and make appropriate instructional adjustments as well as plan together to provide a variety of instructional supports in English Language Development (ELD) and Response to Intervention (RTI).